Zabzuki/user-profile-card/README.md

 The app consists of three main components.

 1. `UserCardManager` is the main parent component that is fetching batched users from random user API and returns 20 users.
 The new API call will get place -4 users before the end of the array.
-2. `UserCard` displays the user informations (full name, email, phone, location).
+2. `UserCard` displays the user's information like name, email, phone etc.
 3. `ColorPicker` is a text field that updates the background color based on the input value.
 This value also persists across sessions by saving the value in the local storage.

 ## Fetch data